MateuszCaputa/geometric-pack/README.md

   side 'a' and number of sides 'n' where 3 <= n <= 14
   in exact order

+- Stadium, You have to use two arguments and program will take them as side length 'a' and radius 'r' in exact order

 - Cone, You have to use two arguments and program will take them as radius 'r' and height 'h' in exact order